flutter/codelabs/firebase-get-to-know-flutter/steps/index.lab.md

 In order to use Firebase with Flutter, you need to follow a process to configure the Flutter project to utilise the FlutterFire libraries correctly:

-* Add the FlutterFire dependencies to `pubspec.yaml`
+* Add the FlutterFire dependencies to your project
 * Register the desired platform on the Firebase project
 * Download the platform-specific configuration file, and add it to the code.